divVerent/backup_kernel/README.md

 root# ./backup-kernel.sh
 ```

+This will always overwrite your current kernel backup by the kernel
+currently running.

 On next boot, you can select the desired kernel, including the backup
 kernel.

+If support for multiple kernel backups is desired, please file a feature
+request issue - it should not be particularly hard to add, but is
+currently not a goal.

 ## Updating the System